 On his Christmas list (and still now he is older) there will always be at least 10 books he wants!

-Carry on reading for our best book guides and book printables that will help you.
+Carry on reading for our best book lists for kids and book printables that will help you.
 If you have older children why not show them the reading lists (my son has read literally ALL of these books, so feel free to ask me any questions that you or your child may have.)

 A lot of these books are definitely focused on boys.
 At Homeschool of One, I only have Freddie!
-So I am not going to pretend I know what girls read, I know all of Freddie’s “girl” friends would read everything on these lists, and I really don’t mean they are not appropriate for girls, they are just what I know Freddie likes.
-Maybe I should have called them 100 books for 9 year olds that Freddie loves!
+So I am not going to pretend I know what girls read, I know all of my son’s “girl” friends would read everything on these lists, and I really don’t mean they are not appropriate for girls, they are just what I know Freddie likes.
+Maybe I should have called them 100 books for 9 year olds that my son loves!

 These kid’s book posts are in the following order: